OE-FET/customxepr/README.md

 ![CustomXepr structure](/screenshots/CustomXepr_structure.png)

 Finally, CustomXepr fully supports Bruker BES3T data files (DSC, DTA, etc).
-The `customxepr.experiment.XeprData` enables loading, plotting, modifying and saving such data files from regular, 2D or pulsed experiements.
+The `customxepr.experiment.XeprData` class enables loading, plotting, modifying and saving such data files from regular, 2D or pulsed experiements.
 It also supports reading and plotting the pulse sequences used to acquire the data, as saved in the DSC file.
 More information is provided in the API documentation for the